 I'm deliciously alone this morning, lying on the deck of my overwater bungalow at the Tikehau Pearl Resort, peering down through water as clear as glass and busier than any aquarium.
-When I climb down into the lagoon to float face down, a crowd of iridescent fish - silver striped, day-glow blue, yellow and a velvety black - crowd around me, bumping my hands and pecking at my face mask's shiny rims.
+When I climb down into the lagoon to float face down, a crowd of iridescent fish - silver striped, day-glow blue, yellow and a velvety black - crowd around me, bumping my hands and pecking at my face mask's shiny

-The water is shallow here, close to the Pearl's thatched main lodge.
+The water is shallow here close to the Pearl's thatched main lodge.
 A breezy Polynesian-style retreat, it shelters beneath coconut palms on a sandy motu (islet) on this coral atoll, in the Tuamotu Archipelago.
-The boardwalk starts here and curves away over the lagoon toward the bungalows, the deck and pilings offering a refuge for the marine community below: brown corals, blue-lipped oysters, lumbering sea cucumbers, footlong juvenile sharks and the fish.
+The boardwalk starts here and curves away over the lagoon toward the bungalows, the deck and pilings offering a refuge for the marine community below: brown corals, blue-lipped oysters, lumbering sea cucumbers, footlong juvenile sharks and the fish

 From my perch on the deck, it's peaceful watching the frigate birds overhead and listening to the roar of the waves crashing on the outer reef, a continuous low hum.
-Since Tikehau's only "pass" through the reef is a narrow gap too perilous for anything larger than a fishing boat, it's likely that Tikehau, where time seems to have stopped, will remain secluded and unspoiled.
-And how different it is from Tahiti and Bora Bora, in the neighboring Society Islands where my vacation began.
+Since Tikehau's only "pass" through the reef is a narrow gap too perilous for anything larger than a fishing boat, it's likely that Tikehau, where time seems to have stopped, will remain secluded and unspoiled, and how different it is from Tahiti and Bora Bora, in the neighboring Society Islands where my vacation began began.

-"Choices," said Marie Garrigou, a spokesman for the Pearl Beach Resort hotels, when we met for a glass of French wine on the terrace of the Manava Hotel, in Papeete, Tahiti's capital.
-"Choices is what visitors have here on Tahiti, or Bora Bora, or Tikehau.
-There are a dozen ways to spend a vacation, from introducing your kids to Polynesian culture to mountain biking or kayaking.
-But mention Bora Bora and most people think honeymoon.
-We'd like to change that."
+"Choices," said Marie Garrigou, a spokeswoman for the Pearl Beach Resort hotels, when we met for a glass of French wine on the terrace of the Manava Hotel, in Papeete, Tahiti's capital.
+"Choices is what visitors have here on Tahiti or Bora Bora or Tikehau.
+There are a dozen ways to spend a vacation, from introducing your kids to that."